 - Just because they do not condone animal testing for cosmetics does not mean that they are cruelty-free.
 Many brands who do test on animals, or pay 3rd parties to test on animals on their behalf, use a similar statement.

-If you read my post on brand FAQ pages and generic cruelty-free statements, you will know why I don’t consider these to be helpful or clear responses.
-Neither answer sheds much light on the Morphe cruelty-free status.
+If you read my blog post on brand FAQ pages and generic cruelty-free statements, you will know why I don’t consider these helpful or clear responses.
+None of these answers shed much light on Morphe’s cruelty-free status.

-The term “cruelty-free” has no legal or even widely agreed on definition.
-This means that any brand can say that they are cruelty-free, no matter what their practices are.
+The term “cruelty-free” has no legal or even widely agreed definition.
+This means that any brand can say they are cruelty-free, no matter their practices.

 When asked additional questions Morphe did not respond or provide clarification.
 This is something that I have reached out about many many times over the years.